Creamy Chicken Wild Rice Soup Recipe

 Creamy Chicken wild rice soup is one of our favorite soups, it is perfect for when you need a cozy soup for a cold winter night.
 This delicious soup can be made as a triple batch and somehow taste better each time you warm it.
 My family enjoys it plain, but when I'm feeling extra, I'll serve it with sourdough bread to elevate the meal.

-small commission at no extra cost to you.
+This post contains affiliate links, which means we may make asmall commission at no extra cost to you.
 See full disclosure here.

 This creamy chicken wild rice soup is the ultimate comfort food.
 It is super easy to make, and it is a great option to have for dinner and then reheat the next day or two for lunches.
 We are a homeschool family, so coming up with lunches every day is a challenge of its own, it requires a lot of thinking ahead.
 Soups come in super handy for us even outside of soup season, and the easy warm up and cleanup is a bonus.